ACBlainey/Concord/README.md

 Future maintainers, forks, and extensions are invited to update this README and the Open Questions document accordingly.

 ---
+## Licence

+This work is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 **The Concord does not claim completeness or perfection.**
 It claims only to be a coherent starting point offered for further work.